tiry/nuxeo-multitenant-blobstore/README.md

 ## Deploying

 Install [the Nuxeo Multi Tenant Marketplace Package](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-multi-tenant).

-Or manually copy the built artifacts into `$NUXEO_HOME/templates/custom/bundles/` and activate the "custom" template.
+Build this module and manually copy the built artifacts into `$NUXEO_HOME/templates/custom/bundles/` and activate the "custom" template.

 # About Nuxeo